This article was updated on July 5th, 2023

 The most common question we have been asked recently is: “Do I still need a local sponsor and can my company be 100% owned?”

-The answer it seems is not very clear cut at this stage.
-It would appear that the UAE government is constantly working towards improving the competitiveness of the UAE on the global business stage.
-Enforced local ownership has long been a barrier to entry for many international companies, which has resulted in many of them delaying or cancelling regional expansion plans.
+The United Arab Emirates (UAE) government is constantly working towards improving the competitiveness of the UAE on the global business stage.
+Enforced local ownership had been a barrier to entry for many international companies, which had resulted in many of them delaying or cancelling regional expansion plans.

-The FDI Law established a new Foreign Direct Investment committee (the FDI Committee), directed by the Minister of Economy, and a Foreign Direct Investment unit (the FDI Unit), that will be established within the Ministry of Economy.
-The aims and objectives of the FDI Unit is to set strategies and policies related to foreign direct investment into the UAE.
-The FDI Committee will be entrusted with making proposals to the Cabinet on matters related to the implementation of the law.
+The FDI Law established a Foreign Direct Investment committee, directed by the Minister of Economy, and a Foreign Direct Investment unit.
+The aims and objectives of the FDI Unit is to set strategies and policies related to FDI into the UAE.
+The FDI Committee will be tasked with presenting recommendations to the Cabinet on issues associated with the law’s implementation.

-In addition, the FDI Law will issue a Negative List (the NL) of certain activities that will not be permitted under the foreign direct investment regime.
+In addition, the FDI Law will issue a Negative List (NL) of certain activities that will not be permitted under the Foreign Direct Investment regime.
 The UAE Cabinet may add additional sectors to, or at any time remove certain sectors from, the NL.
 The sectors of the economy that are listed in the Negative List are:

 The FDI Law contains a range of other provisions addressing what constitutes capital invested in the UAE, dispute resolution and penalties.
-Over the coming months, Creation will publish further updates on the changing foreign direct investment landscape in the UAE.
-The FDI Law is open to interpretation and we expect further clarity in the coming weeks.
+Creation aims to provide the latest updates on laws and regulations in the UAE.

-Creation has a dedicated, specialist Foreign Direct Investment team, with extensive experience of advising foreign investors on corporate structuring and related issues in the UAE.
+Creation Business Consultants has a dedicated Corporates Structuring team with extensive experience of advising foreign investors on corporate structuring and related issues in the UAE.
 If you have any questions, please contact the experts at Creation Business Consultants via email at [email protected] or call UAE at +971 4 878 6240.